zzzprojects/learn-orm/tutorials/selenium-webdriver/choosing-best-locators.md

 Locators in Selenium enables testers to select an HTML DOM element to act on.
 If you are familiar with all of the different locators, you also need to understand which ones are the best, because you shouldn't use all of the locators.

-Sometimes you may want to use one but there are the best practices for using these location strategies
+Sometimes you may want to use one but there are best practices for using these location strategies;

  - Make sure that your code is as stable as possible
  - Whenever there are changes in your application, you don't have to update your locators because that's one of the biggest problems in selenium web driver or any UI automation.